 I strongly dislike HSA Bank.
 They don’t have a minimum balance to invest, but they charge both a monthly account fee and investment fee.
 These HSA Bank fees are actually waived when your account balance for each of these accounts exceeds $5,000.
 This may sound great, but it probably tricks a lot of investors into maintaining a $5,000 cash balance in order to avoid the monthly account fee.

 As you recall from above, this is a terrible idea because of cash drag.
-Yes, you can save yourself $30 per year, but your missing out on investing $5,000.
+Yes, you can save yourself $30 per year, but you’re missing out on investing $5,000.
 In 40 years, that $5,000 will be worth $74,872 when you earn a 7% rate of return.
 Don’t ever fund your HSA checking account to avoid fees!